ksmithut/remix-sse-workshop/TUTORIAL.md

 listener for when the event is cancelled.
 We do need to do an additional check if it's already cancelled.

-Now let's turn this into a server-sent event endpoint!
+Now, let's convert this into a server-sent event endpoint!
 We've got to change the string we send the correct format now as well as add the SSE headers:

 ```ts
 export async function loader({ request }: LoaderFunctionArgs) {